 Players should come to practice ready to play.
 This means that they are required to wear the same gear as for their games with the exception of their game jersey.

-FIFA Law 4 states “A player must not use equipment or wear anything that is dangerous to himself or another player (including any kind of Jewellery).”
+FIFA Law 4 states “A player must not use equipment or wear anything that is dangerous to himself or another player (including any kind of Jewelry).”

 Medic Alert bracelets, however, are exempt but MUST be taped for safety.

 Yes.
-We require every child to have their own ball for Community soccer.
+We recommend every child to have their own ball for our House League soccer program.

 - U9, U11 – size 4 ball